winitzki/scall/tutorial/programming_dhall.md

      r t
 ```

-To create values of type `LExp`, we define type-safe constructor functions corresponding to each of the constructors in the Haskell code.
+To create values of type `LExp`, we use constructor functions corresponding to each of the constructors in the Haskell code.
-The code for those constructors is quite repetitive, so let us only show two of them:
+The code for those constructor functions is quite repetitive, so let us only show two of them:

 ```dhall
 let LInt : Integer → LExp Integer